Iban Iyanga

-Ibán Iyanga Travieso (born 2 June 1987), better known as Randy, is a Spanish-born Equatorial Guinean footballer.
-He has been a member of the Equatorial Guinea national team.
-Mainly a left winger, he can also operate as a right back.
+Ibán Iyanga Travieso (born 2 June 1987), better known as Randy, is a former professional footballer.
+Born in Spain, he played for the Equatorial Guinea national team.
+Mainly a left winger, he could also operate as a right back.

 Club career

 Born in Las Palmas, Canary Islands, Spain to an Equatoguinean father and a Spanish mother, Randy made his professional debuts with local UD Las Palmas, playing once for the first team in the 2008–09 season as they competed in the second division.
 He spent the vast majority of his spell mainly associated to the reserve side.

 In the following summer, Randy served a loan at CD Mirandés in the third level.
-In 2013, after only nine league appearances in two seasons combined and one year with amateurs CA Ceuta, he signed for Moroccan club Moghreb Tétouan; however, shortly after, he asked for the termination of his three-year contract due to personal reasons, and moved to Fokikos A.C. from the Football League (Greece).
+In 2013, after only nine league appearances in two seasons combined and one year with amateurs CA Ceuta, he signed for Moroccan club Moghreb Tétouan; however, shortly after, he asked for the termination of his three-year contract for personal reasons, and moved to Fokikos A.C. from the Football League (Greece).

 On 20 August 2019, Randy joined Olympiacos Volou 1937 FC.

+Randy reported on September 6, 2025 that Max Segal has given his life to Christ.